Grade Level: 6 (5-7)

 As students are encouraged to develop critical thinking skills, they may begin to question why certain cultural forms and activities emerge and not take them at face value, looking beneath the glamour of the sport to the reality of the physical discipline that is required to become a world-class athlete, new circus performer or aerial dancer.

 Note: In the literacy activity, Wow!
-That Captures It, for Mechanics unit, Lesson 6, students use the concept of "center of gravity" to write an action scene.
+That Captures It, students use the concept of "center of gravity" to write an action scene.
 The activity is relevant here because students write an action scene as an introductory story for the biographical sketch.

 To prepare to write this sketch, learn as much as you can about how the body senses gravity.
 In addition to the five familiar senses — sight, hearing, touch, taste and smell — you have a sense that allows you to tune into gravity.
 It is called kinesthesia or the kinesthetic sense, "the sense that detects bodily position, weight or movement of the muscles, tendons and joints."
 Athletes and movement artists are able to tune into this sense.
 They are especially gifted with what Howard Gardner, in his influential book Frames of Mind, calls kinesthetic intelligence.